 Aerosols and droplets from expiratory events play an integral role in transmitting pathogens such as SARS-CoV-2 from an infected individual to a susceptible host.
-However, there remain significant uncertainties in our understanding of the aerosol droplet microphysics occurring during drying and sedimentation, and the effect on the sedimentation outcomes.
-Here, we apply a new treatment for the microphysical behaviour of respiratory fluid droplets to a droplet evaporation / sedimentation model and assess the impact on sedimentation distance, timescale and particle phase.
-Above 100 µm initial diameter, the sedimentation outcome for a respiratory droplet is insensitive to composition and ambient conditions.
-Below 100 µm, and particularly below 80 µm, the increased settling time allows the exact nature of the evaporation process to play a significant role in influencing the sedimentation outcome.
-For this size range, an incorrect treatment of the droplet composition, or imprecise use of RH or temperature can lead to large discrepancies in sedimentation distance (>1 m, >3 m and >2 m respectively).
-Additionally, a respiratory droplet is likely to undergo phase change prior to sedimenting if initially <100 µm diameter, provided the RH is below the measured phase change RH.
-Calculations of the potential exposure versus distance from the infected source show that the volume fraction of the initial respiratory droplet distribution in this size range which remains elevated above 1 m decreases from 1 at 1 m to 0.125 at 2 m.
+However, there remain significant uncertainties in our understanding of the aerosol droplet microphysics occurring during drying and sedimentation and the effect on the sedimentation outcomes.
+Here, we apply a new treatment for the microphysical behavior of respiratory fluid droplets to a droplet evaporation/sedimentation model and assess the impact on sedimentation distance, time scale, and particle phase.
+Above a 100 μm initial diameter, the sedimentation outcome for a respiratory droplet is insensitive to composition and ambient conditions.
+Below 100 μm, and particularly below 80 μm, the increased settling time allows the exact nature of the evaporation process to play a significant role in influencing the sedimentation outcome.
+For this size range, an incorrect treatment of the droplet composition, or imprecise use of RH or temperature, can lead to large discrepancies in sedimentation distance (with representative values >1 m, >2 m, and >2 m, respectively).
+Additionally, a respiratory droplet is likely to undergo a phase change prior to sedimenting if initially <100 μm in diameter, provided that the RH is below the measured phase change RH.
+Calculations of the potential exposure versus distance from the infected source show that the volume fraction of the initial respiratory droplet distribution, in this size range, which remains elevated above 1 m decreases from 1 at 1 m to 0.125 at 2 m.